 Skip to content

-An open licensing layer for the web
+The open licensing layer for AI on the web

 AI licensing, made simple.

-AI broke the web
+AI broke the web.

-Search engines index our content,
+Search engines index our website’s content and knowledge,

-AI uses and recycles our content,
+AI uses and recycles our site content,

 we get nothing.